ericnmt/oop-clinic-scheduler/README.md

 | --- | --- | --- | --- |
 | 1 | Dr. John Smith | Cardiology | Room 101 |
 | 2 | Dr. Gregory Watson | Neurology | Room 102 |

-### Data Persistence
-Since CRUD operations are reflected on the ```clinic.db``` file, all database changes are stored locally in this file.
-Therefore, data persists beyond Spring Boot sessions and may be accessed and modified in unique sessions.

 ### Valid Operations
 Demonstration of core scheduling mechanics under normal conditions